Sindarin: External timeline

-Tolkien
+Goldogrin and other early languages

-Tolkien was interested in languages from an early age, and developed several constructed languages while still a teen.
+Tolkien was interested in languages from an early age, and developed several constructed languages while still a teenager.
 Eventually, as a young adult, he created an entire family of constructed languages spoken by Elves and a secondary world where these could evolve.

 One of these languages was created in around 1915, inspired by the Celtic languages, particularly Literary Welsh.
 Tolkien called it Goldogrin or "Gnomish" in English.
 He wrote a substantial dictionary of Gnomish and a grammar.
 This is the first conceptual stage of the Sindarin language.
 At the same time Tolkien conceived a History of the Elves and wrote it in the Book of Lost Tales.
 Gnomish was spoken by the Gnomes or Noldoli, the Second Clan of Elves, and Elfin was the other tongue spoken by the great majority of the Elves of the Lonely Isle.

 The beginning of the "Name-list of the Fall of Gondolin", one of the Lost Tales, gives a good example of both languages (Gnomish and Elfin):

+Noldorin

 A few years later, c.
 1925, Tolkien began anew the grammar and lexicon of the tongue of his Gnomes.
 He abandoned the words Goldogrin and lam Goldrin in favour of Noldorin (a Quenya word already sparingly used for his Gnomish tongue).
 This is the second conceptual stage of Sindarin.
 Tolkien composed then a grammar of this new Noldorin, the Lam na Ngoluith.
 In the early 1930s Tolkien wrote a new grammar of Noldorin.
 This is the "late conceptual Noldorin".
 At the same time, Tolkien was developing the Ilkorin tongues of the Elves of the Third Clan who remained in Beleriand (those same Elves whom Tolkien would much later name Sindar in Quenya).
 Noldorin (the Welsh-style language) was at that time conceived as having evolved from the Old Noldorin spoken in Valinor to the many (not Welsh-like) dialects, later called Lemberin, that were spoken in Beleriand.
 The Noldorin Elves wanted to speak a distinct tongue from the First Clan Elves who also lived with them and spoke Quenya, and so they developed Old Noldorin from what Tolkien called Koreldarin: "the tongue of those who left Middle-earth, and came to Kór, the hill of the Elves in Valinor."